cc-wong/python-webservice-demo/README.md

 This app may be deployed by either of the following methods:
 1. Local deployment at the terminal
    - Command: `docker compose up --build -d`
-2. Search for image `ccwong4869/python-webservice-demo` and pull
+2. Search for image `ccwong4869/python-webservice-demo`, select the tag name that matches the branch you wish to use, and click Pull or Run.
    - Public view at Docker Hub: <https://hub.docker.com/r/ccwong4869/python-webservice-demo>
-   - Note: This image is for the latest version of the `master` branch.

 Reference: <https://docs.docker.com/language/python/containerize/>